RhetTbull/exif2findertags/README.md

 Specify which metadata tags to export to Finder tags and/or comments:
   [at least 1 required]
   --tag TAG                Photo metadata tags to use as Finder tags; multiple
-                         tags may be specified by repeating --tag, for example:
+                           tags may be specified by repeating --tag, for
-                         `--tag Keywords --tag ISO`.
-Finder tags will be in form 'TAG: VALUE', e.g. 'ISO: 80' or 'IPTC:Keywords:
+                           example: `--tag Keywords --tag ISO`.
+Finder tags will be in form 'TAG: VALUE', e.g. 'ISO: 80' or 'IPTC:Keywords: Travel'.
-                         Travel'.
 If the group name is specified it will be included in the Finder tag name, otherwise, just the tag name will be included.
   --tag-value TAG          Photo metadata tags to use as Finder tags; use only
                            tag value as keyword; multiple tags may be specified by repeating --tag-value, for example: `--tag-value
                            Keywords --tag-value PersonInImage`.
-  --all-tags             Include all metadata found in file as Finder tags; see
+  --all-tags               Include all metadata found in file as Finder tags;
-                         also, --group, --value.
+                           see also, --group, --value.
   --tag-group GROUP        Include all metadata from GROUP tag group, e.g. '--
-                         tag-group EXIF', '--tag-group XMP'; see also, --group, --value.
+                           tag-group EXIF', '--tag-group XMP'; see also,
+                           --group, --value.
   --tag-match PATTERN      Include all metadata tags whose tag name matches
                            PATTERN, e.g. '--tag-match Exposure'; see also,
                            --group, --value.
-PATTERN is case-sensitive, e.g. '-- tag-match Exposure' matches EXIF:ExposureTime,
+PATTERN is case-sensitive, e.g. ' --tag-match Exposure' matches EXIF:ExposureTime,
                            EXIF:ExposureMode, etc. but '--tag-match exposure'
                            would not; see also, --group, --value --fc TAG                 Photo metadata tags to use as Finder comments;
-                         multiple tags may be specified by repeating --fc, for
-                         example: `--fc Keywords --fc ISO`.
+                           multiple tags may be specified by repeating --fc, for example: `--fc Keywords --fc ISO`.
 Tags will be appended to Finder comment.
 If the group name is specified it will be included in the Finder comment, otherwise, just the tag name will be included.
   --fc-value TAG           Photo metadata tags to use as Finder comments; use
-                         only tag value as comment; multiple tags may be specified by repeating --fc-value, for example: `--fc- value Keywords --fc-value PersonInImage`.
-Tag values
+                           only tag value as comment; multiple tags may be specified by repeating --fc-value, for example:
+                           `--fc-value Keywords --fc-value PersonInImage`.
+Tag
-                         will be appended to Finder comment.
+                           values will be appended to Finder comment.
+  --tag-template TEMPLATE  Specify a custom template for Finder tag.
+Multiple
+                           templates may be specified by repeating '--tag- template TEMPLATE'.
+For example, '--tag-template
+                           "Camera: {Make|titlecase}{comma} {Model|titlecase}"'
+                           would result in a tag of 'Camera: Nikon Corporation, Nikon D810' if 'EXIF:Make=NIKON CORPORATION' and
+                           'EXIF:Model=NIKON D810'See Template System for
+                           additional details.

 Formatting options:
   --tag-format TEMPLATE    Template for specifying Finder tag format. '{GROUP}'
                            will be replaced with group name of tag (as specified by exiftool), '{TAG}' will be replaced by tag name, and '{VALUE}' will be replaced by the tag value.
-                         Default tag template is '{GROUP}:{TAG}: {VALUE}' if tag group specified otherwise '{TAG}: {VALUE}'.
-See Template System for additional details.
+Default tag template is '{GROUP}:{TAG}:
+                           {VALUE}' if tag group specified otherwise '{TAG}:
+                           {VALUE}'.
+See Template System for additional
+                           details.
   --fc-format TEMPLATE     Template for specifying Finder comment format.
                            '{GROUP}' will be replaced with group name of tag (as specified by exiftool), '{TAG}' will be replaced by tag name, and '{VALUE}' will be replaced by the tag value.
-Default Finder comment template is
-                         '{GROUP}:{TAG}: {VALUE}' if tag group specified
+Default Finder comment template is '{GROUP}:{TAG}: {VALUE}' if tag group specified
                            otherwise '{TAG}: {VALUE}'.
 See Template System for additional details.

 Options for use with --all-tags, --tag-group, --tag-match: [mutually exclusive] -G, --group              Include tag group in Finder tag (for example,
                            'EXIF:Make' instead of 'Make') when used with --all- tags --tag-group, --tag-match.
   --value                  Use only tag value (not tag name) as Finder tag when
                            used with --all-tags.

 Settings:
   -V, --verbose            Show verbose output.
   --walk                   Recursively walk directories.
   --exiftool-path PATH     Optional path to exiftool executable (will look in
                            $PATH if not specified).
   --dry-run                Dry run mode; do not actually modify any Finder
                            metadata.
   --overwrite-tags         Overwrite existing Finder tags (default is to append
                            to existing).
   --overwrite-fc           Overwrite existing Finder comments (default is to
                            append to existing).

 Other options:
   --version                Show the version and exit.
   --help                   Show this message and exit.

 Tag names used with --tag and --tag-value may be any tag that exiftool can read.
 For a complete list of tag values, see https://exiftool.org/TagNames/.